vanruesc/stay/README.md

 </html>
 ```

-then the json equivalent must look like this:
+then the JSON equivalent must look like this:

 ```javascript
 {